-Give back to the sport and get the best seat in the house as a British Rowing umpire.
+Give back to the sport and have fun at competitions with the best seat in the house as a British Rowing umpire!

-Umpires help to ensure safe and fair racing for all competitors allowing clubs across the country to run successful, enjoyable rowing competitions.
+Umpires help to ensure safe and fair racing for all competitors by applying the British Rowing Rules of Racing, allowing clubs andother competition organisers to run successful, enjoyable regattas and head races.

 Why become an umpire?